polkascan/py-substrate-metadata-docs/docs/zeitgeist/orderbook.md

 ---------
 ### InvalidScoringRule
-The scoring rule is not orderbook.
+The scoring rule is not order book.

 ---------
-### MakerPartialFillTooLow
+### MarketBaseAssetNotPresent
-The maker partial fill leads to a too low quotient for the next order execution.
+The market base asset is not present.

 ---------
 ### MarketIsNotActive